tub-rip/events_h52bag/README.md

 * Extract `events.h5` from zip.
 * Execute: `./events_h52bag events.h5 out.bag /dvs/left/events 480 640`

-# Notes
+# Log
-* Added feature: Sensor size can now be passed an argument
-* Added feature: Set to 0 when no `t_offset` data is present in h5 file.
+* 14.09.21: Sensor size can now be passed an argument.
+Set to 0 when no `t_offset` data is present in h5 file.
+Tested on TUM-VIE dataset.